NinetiesPaul/pvp-manager-selenium/readme.md

 This is a repository with selenium automoted tests to validate the features of the https://github.com/NinetiesPaul/pvp-manager

 ### Set up
-We will be using docker containers running selenium to perform the tests, so Docker container should be good to go on your enviroment.
+Selenium will be running on a docker container, so you should have Docker installed and ready to be used on your environment.

-Once Docker is instaled run:
+Once Docker is instaled, run:
 ```
 docker-compose build
 ```
-To build the selenium container.
-Once this is completed run:
+To build the Selenium container.

+Once this is completed:
 ```
 docker-compose up -d
 ```
-To run the container itself and set Selenium ready to run tests.
+To run the container and start Selenium to run tests.
-The tests are written in Python and as such you must have Python itself configured on your enviroment, as this project doesn't have a Python container.
+The tests are written in Python and as such you must have it configured on your environment, as this project doesn't have a container running Python.

 ### Running tests
-The tests itself are written in Python, and for now there is no container running Python on this project, which means you should have Python installed and configured on your enviroment.

 Once Python is ready, to perform a test you can either:

 ### 1) Run all tests